How would you define content marketing in the year 2019? Here’s an overview from Marketing 360®.

 Social media, online forums, and blog comments all provide people opportunities to speak to you and about you.
 So part of content marketing is listening and responding.

 This is really a huge benefit to digital marketing.
 There’s nothing more valuable than getting direct insights from your customers.
 They’ll tell you about hang-ups and also describe what they love about your work.

 Smart marketers listen to this digital conversation and use it to modify their message.
 There’s nothing more powerful in advertising than knowing exactly what to say to trigger a response from your target audience.

 With today’s multichannel content marketing, you can’t just run direct-response ads.
 You must tell your story.

 A marketing story, like any story, needs a theme which connects to the value you deliver and how you keep promises.
 It also may connect to how you support your community and make the world a better place.
 Your theme will keep your content consistent and simple while giving your brand a human element.

 Take your value proposition and think about how you can exemplify it through anecdotes and real-life examples.
 Personalize your story, particularly on social media.

 Also, consider how you can provide useful information.
 One of the most effective types of business content marketing is finding an informational niche.
 When your prospective customers have informational gaps you can fill, it gives you the chance to educate them and build trust.
 This type of content is also useful for nurturing leads through your sales funnel.

-Also, consider the ways in which your brand fits into people’s lifestyles.
-The content people are most eager to consume is stuff that both fits their lifestyle or – more often – the one they aspire to.
+Think of the ways your brand and products fit into people’s lifestyles.
+The content people are most eager to consume is stuff that connects to their lifestyle or – as often – the one they aspire to.

 Building a Brand